souravbhadra/raster4ml/docs/tutorials/tutorial_1.rst

 3. Extract Values based on Sample Points
 ----------------------------------------
-Locate the sample point shapefile in the ``data/shapes`` folder.
+Locate the sample point shapefile in the extracted data folder.
 The name of the shapefile is ``points.shp``.
 We need to extract the vegetation index values underneath each point in the shapefile and store those index values for Machine Learning training.
 The shapefile also contains label information.
 For simplicity, it only has two distinct classes, i.e.,